nonozhizhiovo/RealArbiSR/README.md

 ## Acknowledgements

-This code is built on [LIIF](https://github.com/yinboc/liif) and .
-We thank the authors for sharing their codes and extracted features.
+This code is built on [LIIF](https://github.com/yinboc/liif).
+We thank the authors for sharing their codes.